Titusville Herald: Coverage

 The Titusville Morning Herald also covered social issues affecting Titusville, a town that had grown exponentially in size and population during the oil boom.
 The paper features stories on gangs, prostitution and arson.
-When a devastating fire broke out in 1866, which devastated commercial buildings downtown (though sparing the Herald offices), Henry Bloss and the other editors recommended lynching those found culpable.
+When a devastating fire broke out in 1866, which devastated commercial buildings downtown (though sparing the Herald offices), Herald editors wrote endorsing community moves to lynch those found culpable.
+Although a gallows was built, in the end a citizen "vigilance committee" decided they did not have enough evidence to definitively conclude their suspects were responsible for the arson.
+A number were expelled from the town as "undesirables" and an ordinance allowing expulsion for disreputable behavior was passed.
+These measures also found support in the Herald.

-When Henry Bloss died in 1893, his wife Sarah ran the paper until her death in 1916.
-Their son, Joseph Bloss, took over the paper and ran it until 1921.
-After Joseph's tenure as editor, the Herald was sold to Edgar Taft Stevenson.
-Edgar Stevenson, called "the newspaper man's newspaper man," edited the newspaper until he died in 1956.
-The Stevenson family published the paper for the next few generations.

-Since 1993, Michael Sample was the publisher until his death on Jan.
-3, 2022.
-The paper ceased and printed its last issue on November 5, 2022.